Kaleyra (NYSEAMERICAN:KLR) Releases Q2 2021 Earnings Guidance

 Kaleyra (NYSEAMERICAN:KLR) issued an update on its second quarter 2021 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $40 million-$41 million, compared to the consensus revenue estimate of $42.85 million.

-Kaleyra (NYSEAMERICAN:KLR) last announced its quarterly earnings data on Tuesday, February 16th.
-The company reported ($0.15) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.08) by ($0.07).
-The firm had revenue of $44.27 million during the quarter, compared to analyst estimates of $42.41 million.
-Equities research analysts predict that Kaleyra will post -0.86 earnings per share for the current year.
+Kaleyra (NYSEAMERICAN:KLR) last issued its earnings results on Monday, May 10th.
+The company reported ($0.34) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.16) by ($0.18).
+On average, sell-side analysts expect that Kaleyra will post -0.86 EPS for the current year.

 Kaleyra Company Profile